-Save yourself from these hassles (and added expenses) by avoiding the common bad habits that we see people often make:
+Save yourself from these hassles (and added expenses) by avoiding these five denture care bad habits that we see people often make:

 1. Not wearing them regularly

 It may sound odd, but you’ll be surprised by how often people forget (or ignore) to wear their dentures.

 Dentures are designed to be worn, so make sure you wear them regularly.
 If you don’t, then your dentures could dry out and deform (especially if they’re not soaked in water when you aren’t wearing them).

 And if your dentures are new, wearing them regularly will help your mouth get used to them sooner, making your adjustment period shorter.

 (Important reminder: Although you should wear your dentures regularly, you also shouldn’t wear your dentures all the time, 24/7.
 See below.)

 2. Not taking them off before going to bed

 As much as you should wear your dentures regularly, you also need to give your mouth and gums a break from your dentures daily.
 In regards to denture care, the best time to take off your dentures is when you’re sleeping since you won’t have to face people or do anything else while asleep.